Gradient Estimation with Discrete Stein Operators: Experimental Details

 \subsection{Details of hierarchical VAE experiments}

 We optimize the hierarchical VAE using Adam with base learning rate $10^{-4}$.
 Our control variate network is optimized using Adam with learning rate $10^{-3}$.
-Settings of training multilayer VAEs are kept the same with \citet{disarm2020}, except that we do not optimize the prior distribution of the VAE hidden layer, and use $100$ samples in each step.
+Settings of training multilayer VAEs are kept the same with \citet{disarm2020}, except that we do not optimize the prior distribution of the VAE hidden layer and use a larger batch size $100$.